Common abbreviations used in

 and temperature T is in Kelvin

-So, for two stars, star A with T=5000K and star B=10000K, the ratio of
+So, for two stars, star A with T=5000K and star B=10000K, the

 energy per unit area of B to A is